General Seemingly Unrelated Local Projections

-Since we jointly estimate all impulse responses across horizons (and in some cases also across various shocks), our approach automatically allows for joint inference on impulse responses, a topic that has recently received substantial attention both in the VAR \citep{inoue2022} and LP \citep{inoue2024inference} literature.\footnote{Some papers estimate impulse responses directly using moving average models where joint inference is also natural \citep{barnichon2018functional, plagborg2019bayesian}.} More generally, our approach offers an alternative to recent frequentist approaches to inference in LPs \citep{montiel2021local,Xu}.
+Since we jointly estimate all impulse responses across horizons (and in some cases also across various shocks), our approach automatically allows for joint inference on impulse responses, a topic that has recently received substantial attention both in the VAR \citep{inoue2022} and LP \citep{inoue2024inference} literature.\footnote{Some papers estimate impulse responses directly using moving average models where joint inference is also natural \citep{barnichon2018functional, plagborg2019bayesian}.} In the applications below we report pointwise summaries; posterior draws from the full system can also be used to summarize functionals of the impulse-response path.
+More generally, our approach offers an alternative to recent frequentist approaches to inference in LPs \citep{montiel2021local,Xu}.

 Finally, our framework is set up to deal with missing values.
 LPs often require researchers to drop some data or use different sample sizes for different horizons because of their structure as estimated direct forecasts.
 We instead impute missing values within a unified framework, allowing researchers to use the full sample across all horizons.